 1. Learning about EAS and the Arrowsmith Program – This can be done by reviewing our website and videos, attending information sessions, reading Howard Eaton’s book “Brain School” and Barbara Arrowsmith Young’s book “The Woman Who Changed Her Brain”, reading some of the research on the Arrowsmith Program, and reading the testimonials on our website.
 Please also review the descriptions of 19 cognitive areas addressed by the Arrowsmith Program to see if there is a match between your child’s areas of difficulty and the areas described in this list.

-2. Contacting EAS – Please contact Admissions Director, Rose McLachlan, by phone (604-264-8327) or by email (email@example.com) with any questions you might have.
+2. Contacting EAS – Please contact Admissions Director, Rose McLachlan, by phone 1-844-264-8327 (US and Canadian calls) or 604-264-8327 (International calls) or by email (firstname.lastname@example.org) with any questions you might have.
 Rose would be happy to answer your initial questions and then send further information about the next steps in the admissions process.

 3. Sending documents (report cards, psych-eds, IEPs, etc.) for review – Although formal documentation of a learning disability is not required for enrolment at EAS, it is helpful for the school to have some information about the student in order to gain a better understanding of the student’s learning profile before the initial meeting.

-4. Assessment of fit: a meeting with the school’s principal to review the student’s learning profile – In an in-person or phone/Skype meeting, the school’s principal will review the student’s learning profile and discuss whether the program might be a good fit.
-At this point, a space may be offered for the current or upcoming school year (space permitting), or the principal might ask for further information (which may include a classroom visit) before a decision is made.
+4. Assessment of fit: a meeting with the Admissions and Education Officer, Luciana Holmes, to review the student’s learning profile – In an in-person or phone/Skype meeting, Luciana will review the student’s learning profile and discuss whether the program might be a good fit.
+At this point, a space may be offered for the current or upcoming school year (space permitting), or we might ask for further information (which may include a classroom visit) before a decision is made.